Nehru Gram Bharati: Accreditation and affiliations

 The university is sponsored by a registered society Nehru Gram Bharati, bearing Registration number 1117/2006-2007.
 The University has been assessed and Accredited by the National Assessment and Accreditation Council.

 History

 The university was established by the then Prime Minister of India; the late Jawahar Lal Nehru at his village near Jamunipur-Kotwa, which was inside his Parliamentary Constituency.
 Nehru addressed the gathering on the day of the conventional occasion and emphasized the need to foster the technical, vocational and professional education thus by establishing an institute.
-Nehru further promised his electorate to not send the children of farmers to the other big cities to pursue higher education, instead they would get the quality education and would be better trained within the rural institute at Nehru Gram Bharati (Deemed to be University) which was setup in a village at that time and also that such students after finishing their education would get better employment opportunities in their own village.
+Nehru further promised his electorate to not send the children of farmers to the other big cities to pursue higher education, instead they would get the quality education and would be better trained within the rural institute at Nehru Gram Bharati (Deemed to be University) which was set up in a village at that time and also that such students after finishing their education would get better employment opportunities in their own village.